|

 which plays a key role in their R&D investment mount and technology efficiency.
 I

-prove that public firm is more likely to share its R&D fruit and its higher R&D invest-
+prove that a public firm is more likely to share its R&D fruit and its higher R&D invest-

-ment is companied by lower efficiency.
+ment is accompanied by lower efficiency.

-tions in China were similar in many ways to other transition economies, these results
+Overall, macroeconomy on firm survival and ownership structure on firm innovation activities are channels to understand Chinese economy reform.
+Because conditions in China were similar in many ways to other transition economies, these results

 provide important information about the process of economic transformation more

-generally. |
+generally.

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.